twilio-professional-services/flex-chat-aws-lex-integration-poc/README.md

    + Configuration -> Environment Variables: Add TWILIO_OUTBOUND_CHAT_ENDPOINT which will be the deployed domain in step 4 https://xxx.twil.io/outboundChatMessageHandler
    + Configuration -> Triggers: Add the SQS Queue and set the batch size to 1
    + Configuration -> General Configuration: Increase the timeout to allow for Lex processing (30 seconds or as appropriate for your Bot use case)
+   + Add a [Lambda Layer](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html) to support the import of axios.
+An example of this is covered [here](https://stackoverflow.com/questions/48356841/how-can-i-use-axios-in-lambda).

 6. Create a Flex Flow mapped to the Twilio Function inboundChatMessageHandler